 Methanol.
 Methyl Alcohol CH3OH.
 This is a clear colourless liquid, miscible with water acetone and other ketones, the esters, aromatic and highly unsaturates hydrocarbons, and castor oil.
 It is not miscible in all proportions with straight-run petroleum spirit or mineral oil.
 B.P.
 64.7°C, Specific Gravity 0.796, Flash Point 32°F. For Speed Events, British Standard 506 with an allowance of up to 10% Acetone, is permitted.
+It must include a Motorsport UK approved additive which provides a distinguishable colour and smell when burning.
+The maximum permitted volume of additive within the fuel is 0.2%.

 Mile and Kilometre.
 For all conversions of English to Metric measurements and vice versa, the mile shall be taken as 1.609344 kilometres, and the kilometre shall be taken at 0.62137 of a mile.